wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-monitor.md

 #<a name="howtomonitor"></a>Monitor Web Apps in Azure

-[Azure Web Apps](/documentation/services/web-sites/) provide monitoring functionality for Standard and Premium App Service plans via the Monitor management page.
+ and Premium  A[Azure Web Apps](/documentation/services/web-sites/) provide monitoring functionality for Standard and Premium App Service plans via the Monitor management page.
 The Monitor management page provides performance statistics for a web app as described below.
+

 [AZURE.INCLUDE [app-service-web-to-api-and-mobile](../includes/app-service-web-to-api-and-mobile.md)]
+

 ##Metrics Retention Policy